MBBS Subjects

 Yes, Physics is a vital part of MBBS in India along with Biology and Chemistry.

-Hope this blog helped you to acquire all the necessary information regarding the MBBS subjects if you also want to become a medical doctor and are confused about how to proceed to get in touch with experts at Leverage Edu that will not only help you to prepare for this prestigious exam but also will help you to find the right university where you can make your dream come true
+Hope this blog helped you to acquire all the necessary information regarding the MBBS subjects if you also want to become a medical doctor and are confused about how to proceed get in touch with experts at Leverage Edu who will not only help you to prepare for this prestigious exam but also will help you to find the right university where you can make your dream come true